nezhar/skeleton-angular/README.md

 To initially build and run the application, do the steps as follows:
 * Create the `docker-compose.yml` from the example: `cp docker-compose.yml.example docker-compose.yml`
+* Make sure you can access the [Internal Docker Registry](https://ais.anexia-it.com/display/SI/Interne+Docker+Registry)
 * Build the docker container: `docker-compose build`
-* Install the NPM dependencies: `docker-compose run node npm install`
+* Install the NPM dependencies: `docker-compose run --rm node npm install`
 * Build the application, start development server and watch for changes: `docker-compose up`

 ## Installation and update instructions for deployment

 You may need the following common tasks during the development of the application:
+* Run code lint: `docker-compose run --rm node "npm run lint"`
+* Run unit tests: `docker-compose run --rm node "npm run test"`
 * Collect all translatable strings: `docker-compose run --rm node "npm run makemessages"`
 * Add a NPM dependency to the application: `docker-compose run --rm "node npm install --save DEPENDENCY_NAME"`
 * Add a NPM development-only dependency to the application: `docker-compose run --rm node "npm install --save-dev DEPENDENCY_NAME"`